Meta-RangeSeg: LiDAR Sequence Semantic Segmentation Using Multiple Feature Aggregation

-To tackle the above challenging problems, we propose a novel approach to semantic segmentation for LiDAR sequences named Meta-RangeSeg, where a novel range residual image representation is introduced to capture the spatial-temporal information.
-In contrast to the direct fusion method, our proposed range residual image efficiently represents multi-frame point cloud information, which can improve the accuracy and the speed of training and testing under the limited computing resources.
+To tackle the above challenges, we propose a novel approach to semantic segmentation on LiDAR sequences named Meta-RangeSeg.
+To this end, a new range residual image representation is introduced to capture the spatial-temporal information.
+In contrast to the direct fusion methods, our proposed range residual image efficiently represents multi-frame point cloud information, which can improve the accuracy and the speed of training and inference under the limited computing resources.
 Since the range residual image obtained from spherical projection may not effectively capture the local geometric structures, we take advantage of the Meta-Kernel operator~\cite{fan2021rangedet} to extract the meta features by dynamically learning the weights from the relative Cartesian coordinates and range values.
 Thus, it reduces the inconsistency between the 2D range image coordinates input and Cartesian coordinates output.
-Moreover, an efficient U-Net backbone is used to obtain the multi-scale features.
-Furthermore, Feature Aggregation Module (FAM) aggregates the meta features and multi-scale features, which tends to strengthen the role of the range channel.
-We have conducted extensive experiments for performance evaluation on SemanticKITTI, which is the de-facto dataset for LiDAR semantic segmentation.
-The promising results show that our proposed Meta-RangeSeg method is more efficient and effective than the existing approaches.
+Moreover, an efficient U-Net backbone \cite{ronneberger2015u} is used to obtain the multi-scale features.
+Feature Aggregation Module (FAM) aggregates the meta features and multi-scale features with range guided information.
+We have conducted extensive experiments for performance evaluation on SemanticKITTI~\cite{behley2019semantickitti} and SemanticPOSS~\cite{pan2020semanticposs} datasets.
+The promising results show that our proposed method is more efficient and effective than the existing approaches.

-In summary, the main contributions of this paper are: 1) a novel approach to semantic segmentation on LiDAR sequences by taking advantage of range residual image, which is able efficiently capture the spatial-temporal information; 2) an effective Meta-Kernel feature extraction method for LiDAR semantic segmentation; 3) a Feature Aggregation Module (FAM) to aggregate meta features at various scales for object segmentation; 4) experiments on SemanticKITTI benchmark show that our proposed approach is promising.
+In summary, the main contributions of this paper are: 1) a novel framework for semantic segmentation on LiDAR sequences by taking advantage of range residual image, which is able to capture the spatial-temporal information efficiently; 2) an effective Meta-Kernel based feature extraction method for LiDAR semantic segmentation; 3) a Feature Aggregation Module (FAM) to aggregate features at various scales and levels for range-based object segmentation; 4) experiments on SemanticKITTI and SemanticPOSS benchmark show that our proposed approach is promising.